 Keep a pair of hiking or riding boots and a warm jacket and blanket in the trunk of your car.

 Even if you never encounter a major disaster that requires you to evacuate, having a plan is peace of mind.
-Do you have a Bog Out Bag?
-Please comment and let me know the area you live in and what you've packed in your bag.
+Do you have a Bug Out Bag?
+Please comment and let me know what you've packed in your bag.

 Don't forget about your pet emergency bag